 *Groundwater results are compared to EGLE Part 201 Criteria of 70 ppt PFOS+PFOA.

 *Surface water results are compared to Rule 57 surface water quality values of 12 ppt for PFOS and 12,000 ppt for PFOA

 - Other PFAS analytes were detected in samples.
 There are no federal or state standards for these analytes.

-- Sumps, vaults, soil, and stormwater at the site have been tested and have detections of PFAS.
+- Sumps, vaults, soil, storm water, and sanitary sewers at the site have been tested and have detections of PFAS.

 - In November 2016, the RACER Trust conducted an initial investigation of groundwater monitoring wells at the Coldwater Road Landfill.
 Three samples were collected; two samples were above 70 ppt PFOA+PFOS.

 - In June 2017, RACER conducted a second and more comprehensive sampling event to further delineate the extent of PFAS at the facility.
 19 groundwater monitoring well samples were collected; 11 samples were above 70 ppt PFOA+PFOS.

 - In December 2017, RACER conducted additional sampling to determine if PFAS is moving offsite; three samples were taken.
 One sample was above 70 ppt PFOA+PFOS.

 - In July 2018, RACER completed sampling to further characterize PFAS onsite.
 PFAS was detected in the drift aquifer above 70 ppt PFOA+PFOS, and as a result, it was determined that residential wells should be tested.

 - In September 2018, RACER and EGLE sampled 8 residential wells.
 All were non-detect except one, which had 73 ppt PFOS.
 Three additional residential wells next to this house have recently been sampled.
 Two were non-detect, and one had 7 ppt PFOS.
 RACER resampled this home in December.
 This result has not yet been received.